 For Betty, Raul and Margarita Porto, baking is more than a profession.
 It’s a way of life.
 After arriving from Cuba more than 40 years ago, the family opened their first bakery on Sunset Boulevard and have since expanded to Glendale, Burbank, Downey and Buena Park with a West Covina location on the way.
-Bank of America Merrill Lynch has supported them at every step.
+Bank of America has supported them at every step.

 Sharing their business success is also part of the Portos’ way of life.
 Each year the family donates more than a $1 million to help the homeless, and their bakeries generate foot traffic that helps communities grow and thrive.
-“Everything in life is about giving back,” says Rosa Porto.
+“Everything in life is about giving back,” says Betty Porto.
 “You’re only as good as what you leave behind as a legacy.”

 REVITALIZING DOWNTOWN DOWNEY